uditkarode/Vostro3568-macOS/README.md

 √ HDMI video output does not work.
 Kernel panic makes the thing restart.

-√ Trackpad sometimes does not work after a reboot.
+√ Trackpad sometimes does not work after wake.

-Tested working on macOS Mojave 10.14.4!
+Tested working on macOS Mojave 10.14.6!